ohata-toast/RDS/zh/fadeout/developer-guide-ngsc.md

 * You can use RDS for MySQL backup file of object storage in order to restore to RDS for MySQL of the same region and different project.
 * Export the backup file to object storage by referring to [Export backup to object storage](./developer-guide/#_5 ).
-* Access the web console of the project to restore, and click the Restore from Backup in Object Storage button in the Instance tab.
+* Access the console of the project to restore, and click the Restore from Backup in Object Storage button in the Instance tab.
 * Enter the information of the object storage where the backup file is stored and the DB instance, and click the **Create** button.

 ### Create a DB instance using external MySQL backup file of object storage